Brent-A/devboxwaker/README.md

 # DevBox Waker

-Automatically wake your Azure DevBox from hibernation when you log in to your Windows laptop.
+Automatically wake your Azure DevBox from hibernation when you log in to your Windows laptop or unlock your workstation.

 ## Overview

-This project contains PowerShell scripts that integrate with Windows Task Scheduler to automatically wake your DevBox from hibernation at `https://devbox.microsoft.com/` whenever you log in to your laptop.
+This project contains PowerShell scripts that integrate with Windows Task Scheduler to automatically wake your DevBox from hibernation at `https://devbox.microsoft.com/` whenever you log in to your laptop or unlock your workstation.

 **Features:**

-- Automatic DevBox wake on Windows login
+- Automatic DevBox wake on Windows login and workstation unlock
 - Monitors operation status until DevBox is ready
 - Shows Windows toast notification when DevBox is running
 - **Two-button notification**: Connect immediately or Hibernate if not needed